 Just because you own an SUV or minivan doesn't mean it can be loaded to the roof.
-Maximum load capacity, which is the maximum amount of passenger and cargo weight that a vehicle is designed to handle, varies greatly from vehicle to vehicle, even within a model range.
-For small SUVs, capacity can span from 825 pounds for a number of models such as the Ford Escape to 1,155 pounds for the Mitsubishi Outlander.
-Among midsize SUVs, the Nissan Murano only can carry 900 pounds, while the Chevrolet Traverse tops out at 1,405 pounds.
-Minivan capacities can vary significantly, as well.
-The load capacity is specified in the owner's manual.
+Load capacity, which is the maximum amount of passenger and cargo weight that a vehicle is designed to handle, varies greatly from vehicle to vehicle, even within a model range.
+Load capacity can range from 900 lbs. or so for small SUVs like the Honda HR-V and Mazda CX-3 and up to 1,600 lbs. for full-size body-on-frame SUVs like the Chevrolet Suburban and Ford Expedition.

 Put the heaviest items up front

 Make sure the heaviest items are put as far forward in the cargo area as possible, and keep them on the floor.
 In all vehicles, and SUVs in particular, it is important to keep the heaviest items towards the center of the vehicle.
-This reduces the potential adverse effect on handling that could be caused by the cargo weight; significant weight at the back could compress the rear springs and reduce the weight over the front wheels, impacting steering and braking.
-Further, this strategy helps keep the overall center of gravity lower, reducing the likelihood of a rollover.
+This reduces the potential adverse effect on handling that could be caused by the cargo weight; a significant load at the back shifts weight off of the front wheels, which can impact steering and braking.
+Packing heavy items on the floor helps keep the overall center of gravity lower, reducing the likelihood of a rollover.

 Secure loose items

-To prevent cargo from flying around during a sudden stop, pack smaller items into boxes and strap down larger ones using the car's cargo anchors.
+To prevent cargo from flying around during a sudden stop, smaller items should be packed into boxes and larger items should be strapped down using the car's cargo anchors.
 Make sure items from the cargo section will not strike passengers in an emergency situation.
-Refrain from loading large items—or even small, loose items—on the top of your cargo pile, as these can become dangerous projectiles in a panic stop or a crash.
+Refrain from loading large items—or even small, loose items—on top of your cargo pile, as these can become dangerous projectiles in a panic stop or a crash.